Tempus416/Hotel-Intelligence-Platform-HIP-/README.md

 - Runs in parallel using multithreading for high speed
 - Outputs data to .csv, .txt, and optionally .xlsx for Excel compatibility
 - Easy configuration via hip_config.txt for Crawlbase token
-- Ready for integration with Snowflake or BI tools
+- Ready for integration with BI tools

 Technologies Used
 -----------------